aisystant/docs/docs/en/systems-thinking-introduction/what-is-systems-thinking-and-why-does-a-modern-person-need-it/perform-simulation-1-8-grounding-abstract-texts.md

 title: 'Perform Simulation: 1.8.
 Grounding Abstract Texts'
 ---

-# Perform Simulation: 1.8.
+# Execute the Modeling: 1.8.
 Grounding Abstract Texts

 Familiarize yourself with the example in the first row of the table.
 If necessary, review the theoretical material.
-Write at least two different grounding equivalents for the provided abstract texts.
+Write at least two different grounding equivalents for the given abstract texts.

-Provide examples from both work and personal projects.
+Provide examples from work and personal projects.
 Formulate notes for further development as needed.
-For example, you might consider connections with other disciplines.
+For instance, consider connections to other disciplines.

-Find the corresponding assignment in the modeling workspace by its number and complete all its tasks.
+Locate the corresponding assignment by number in the modeling workspace and complete all its tasks.